CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

     - User Shell: After successful authentication, the login process spawns the user's shell (such as bash, zsh, etc.), and the user can begin their session.

 # Inter process communication

+Processes need to communicate when they work together to achieve a common goal but run in separate memory spaces. **Inter-Process Communication (IPC)** enables them to exchange data or coordinate actions.

+### Examples:
+1. **Web Server and Database:**
+   - A web server process queries a database process for user data using IPC mechanisms like sockets.

+2. **Shell and Commands:**
+   - A shell process communicates with child processes (e.g., `ls`, `grep`) via pipes to pass input/output.

+3. **Distributed Systems:**
+   - Processes running on different machines share data using IPC mechanisms like message queues or RPC.

+### Why IPC:
+- **Isolation**: Processes have separate memory, so they need IPC to share information.
+- **Synchronization**: Ensures tasks are coordinated without conflicts.

+## IPC
 **Inter-Process Communication (IPC)** allows processes to communicate and synchronize their actions in a multitasking environment.
 Here’s a brief overview:

 ### Key IPC Mechanisms